chinvib66/express-mysql-rest-api/README.md

 ### Registration Endpoint:
-endpoint: /api/register, POST request. send a POST request with fields: fullName, email, password.
+endpoint: /api/register, POST request.<br>
+Send a POST request with fields: fullName, email, password.
 If user already exists, msg will be displayed. *User data will also be displayed for debugging purposes* Else, new user will be created.

 ### Login Endpoint:
-endpoint: /api/login, POST request. send a POST request with fields: email, password.
+endpoint: /api/login, POST request.<br>
+Send a POST request with fields: email, password.
 If user exists, User data will be displayed for debugging purposes and JWT will be assigned Else, status 0 will be shown.